-The capital budget for the MTREF amounts to R67,4 million, R73,7 million and R48,6 million respectively.
-The Capital Budget reflects a decrease in the third year as there is no indication of MIG funding in that year.
-The uncertainty on INEP allocations continue to destabilize planning by the municipality as the amount reflected in the previous year gazette, is not reflected in the current year.
+The capital budget for the MTREF amounts to R72,5 million, R73,4 million and R68 million respectively.
 There is no borrowing in the Capital Budget due to the lack of cash resources to repay the annual instalments, the municipality is however still servicing the old debt of DBSA.
-An amount of R18,4 million is budgeted internally and this will only be possible upon improved collection rate and cost containment measures implemented on unnecessary expenditure to improve service delivery.
+An amount of R26,2 million is budgeted internally and this will only be possible upon improved collection rate and cost containment measures implemented on unnecessary expenditure to improve service delivery.

 A major portion of the capital budget is mainly funded from government grants and subsidies as the municipality has limited financial resources to commit large amounts of its own funds to capital financing.
-Capital grants contribute 73% to the coming year budget.
+Capital grants contribute 64% to the coming year budget.

-Table 2: Tabled Draft Capital Budget MTREF 2023/24 to 2025/26
+Table 2: Final Capital Budget MTREF 2024/25 to 2026/27